elastic/integrations/packages/couchbase/docs/README.md

 # Couchbase Integration

+## Overview

+The Couchbase integration allows you to monitor your Couchbase instance.
+Couchbase Server is an open-source, distributed multi-model NoSQL document-oriented database software package optimized for interactive applications.

+Use the Couchbase integration to collect metrics related to the bucket, cluster, node, and sync gateway.
+Then visualize that data in Kibana, create alerts to notify you if something goes wrong, and reference logs when troubleshooting an issue.

+For example, you could use the data from this integration to know when there are more than some number of failed authentication requests for a single piece of content in a given time period.
+You could also use the data to troubleshoot the underlying issue by looking at the documents ingested in Elasticsearch.

+## Data streams

+The Couchbase integration collects metrics data.

-This Elastic integration collects and parses [Bucket](https://docs.couchbase.com/server/current/rest-api/rest-buckets-summary.html) and [Cluster](https://docs.couchbase.com/server/current/rest-api/rest-cluster-details.html) metrics from [Couchbase](https://www.couchbase.com/) so that the user could monitor and troubleshoot the performance of the Couchbase instances.
+Metrics give you insight into the state of the Couchbase.
+Metrics data streams collected by the Couchbase integration include [Bucket](https://docs.couchbase.com/server/current/rest-api/rest-buckets-summary.html),  [Cluster](https://docs.couchbase.com/server/current/rest-api/rest-cluster-details.html), [Node](https://docs.couchbase.com/server/current/rest-api/rest-cluster-details.html), [Cache](https://docs.couchbase.com/sync-gateway/current/stats-monitoring.html#cache), [Couchbase Lite Replication](https://docs.couchbase.com/sync-gateway/current/stats-monitoring.html#cbl_replication_pull), [Database](https://docs.couchbase.com/sync-gateway/current/stats-monitoring.html#database), [Delta Sync](https://docs.couchbase.com/sync-gateway/current/stats-monitoring.html#delta_sync), [Eventing](https://developer.couchbase.com/tutorial-monitoring-eventing-service?learningPath=learn/couchbase-monitoring-guide#get-cluster-eventing-service-stats), [GSI views](https://docs.couchbase.com/sync-gateway/current/stats-monitoring.html#gsi_views), [Import](https://docs.couchbase.com/sync-gateway/current/stats-monitoring.html#shared_bucket_import), [Index](https://developer.couchbase.com/tutorial-monitoring-index-service#get-cluster-index-service-stats), [Query](https://developer.couchbase.com/tutorial-monitoring-query-service?learningPath=learn/couchbase-monitoring-guide#get-cluster-query-service-stats), [Resource Utilization](https://docs.couchbase.com/sync-gateway/current/stats-monitoring.html#resource_utilization), [Security](https://docs.couchbase.com/sync-gateway/current/stats-monitoring.html#security), and [XDCR](https://docs.couchbase.com/server/current/rest-api/rest-bucket-stats.html) metrics from [Couchbase](https://www.couchbase.com/) so that the user could monitor and troubleshoot the performance of the Couchbase instances.

+This integration uses:
-This integration uses `http` metricbeat module to collect `bucket` and `cluster` metrics.
+- `http` metricbeat module to collect `bucket`, `cluster`, `eventing`, `index`, `query`, and `xdcr` metrics.
+- `couchbase` metricbeat module to collect `node` metrics.
+- `prometheus` metricbeat module to collect `cache`, `cbl_replication`, `database_stats`, `delta_sync`, `gsi_views`, `import`, `resource`, and `security` metrics.

-Note: For Couchbase cluster setup, there is an ideal scenario of single host with administrator access for the entire cluster to collect metrics.
-Providing multiple host from the same cluster might lead to data duplication.
-In case of multiple clusters, adding a new integration to collect data from different cluster host is a good option.
+Note: For Couchbase cluster setup, there is an ideal scenario of a single host with administrator access for the entire cluster to collect metrics.
+Providing multiple hosts from the same cluster might lead to data duplication.
+In the case of multiple clusters, adding a new integration to collect data from different cluster hosts is a good option.

 ## Compatibility

-This integration has been tested against Couchbase `v6.6`, `v7.0` and `v7.1`.
+This integration has been tested against Couchbase `v6.6`, `v7.0`, and `v7.1`.

 ## Requirements

+You need Elasticsearch for storing and searching your data and Kibana for visualizing and managing it.
+You can use our hosted Elasticsearch Service on Elastic Cloud, which is recommended, or self-manage the Elastic Stack on your own hardware.

 In order to ingest data from Couchbase, you must know the host(s) and the administrator credentials for the Couchbase instance(s).